appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/check-release-status.md

 :::danger Check Release Status

-In order not to exceed **API request limits**, and not to cause any other problems, manual status checking is limited to one request **every 10 minutes**.
+To avoid exceeding **API request limits** and causing other issues, manual status checks are limited to one request **every 10 minutes**.

 :::